uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 b) Press `i` to change the vim into insert mode.

-c) Copy and paste the following things into the end of the file.
+c) Copy and paste the following commands into the end of the file.
 Change the `<YOUR USERNAME>` part into your username that you set in the step 1.
 ```
 export PATH="/tools/Xilinx/Vivado/2019.1/bin:$PATH"

+source /tools/Xilinx/Vivado/2019.1/settings64.sh

+export CPATH="/usr/include/x86_64-linux-gnu"
 ```

 d) Press ESC and type